ThomWright/ThomWright.github.io/_drafts/microservice-decomposition.md

 **Isolate third party dependencies behind a single service**.
 This makes changing and auditing integrations with external systems much easier.
 Note that "changing" here doesn't necessarily mean swapping out the third party service for another.
 It might just mean, for example, improving monitoring or upgrading to the latest version of their API (e.g. for security fixes).

 **Don't expose internal implementation details**.
 There are several aspects of this, discussed further below.
-This goes for individual services (e.g. data structures, processes, which database they use, even which languages they're written in), and also our architecture at a higher level from a public point of view (e.g. the fact that we use microservices, what services which have, what they're called, APIs of internal services).
+For individual services this might include internal data structures, which libraries they use, which database they use, even which language they're written in.
+This also applies to the public-facing APIs, for example even the fact that microservices are used should not be exposed.
+Internal service names and APIs should not be exposed.
+It should be clear which services are public-facing, and therefore which APIs are public and which aren't.

 **Services should only communicate over their APIs**, whether that be HTTP APIs, Pub/Sub messages or something else.
 Avoid using shared storage, e.g. databases or file systems.
 As with most of this advice, there will be exceptions; in this case large files might be transferred using a shared cloud storage, e.g. an S3 bucket.